kajalns/semeval2025-codegen-detection/experiments/ABLATION_TASK_B.md

 # Subtask B – Ablation Study (11-way Authorship)

-All scores are on the official Subtask B dev set.
+All scores are on the official Subtask B validation set.

 ---